Litbolt123/Maple-Bear-Take-Over/docs/development/IDEA_BRAINSTORM.md

 91. **Infection Network** - System where bears share information about players
 92. **Dust Memory System** - Areas "remember" player actions and react accordingly
-93. **Bear Evolution Tree** - Bears evolve based on player strategies
+93. **Bear Evolution Tree** - Bears evolve based on player strategies and time progression
 94. **Infection Simulation** - Predict where infection will spread next
 95. **Adaptive Bear AI** - Bears learn from player tactics and adapt
 96. **Dust Ecosystem** - Dust affects other mobs, creating infected variants
 97. **Infection Waves** - Periodic waves of increased bear activity
 98. **Memory-Based Spawning** - Bears spawn based on "memories" of player locations
 99. **Dust Weather System** - Dust affects weather patterns
-100. **The Counting System** - Bears track player actions and adjust behavior
+100. **100-Day Endgame Goal** - Ultimate challenge: survive 100 days for true victory

 ---

 ## 💡 Bonus: Meta/Experimental Ideas

-- **Journal Sentience** - The journal becomes more "aware" as player progresses
-- **Player Transformation** - Option to become a bear instead of dying
+- **100-Day Milestone Rewards** - Special rewards/achievements for reaching Day 100
+- **Enhanced Player-Infected Forms** - Player-infected bears should be buffed/smarter than normal infected bears (they were players after all)
 - **Time Loop Mechanics** - Use "memories" to change past actions
-- **Dust Consciousness** - The dust itself is alive/sentient
+- **Dust Consciousness** - The dust itself is alive/sentient (fits "World Memory" lore)
 - **Parallel Dimensions** - Infected dimension that players can access
-- **Bear Civilization** - Bears are building their own society
+- **Bear Civilization** - Bears are building their own society (Day 50+ evolution)
-- **The Patient One Reveal** - Encounter the entity that guides the bears
+- **The Patient One Reveal** - Encounter the entity that guides the bears (Day 75+)
-- **Journal Origin Quest** - Discover who/what created the anomalous journal
+- **Evolution Milestones** - Bears reach new evolution stages at Day 50, 75, 100
-- **Infection Reversal** - Endgame goal to reverse the infection
+- **Infection Reversal** - Endgame goal to reverse the infection (Day 100+)
 - **World Reset Option** - Use memories to "reset" parts of the world

 ---

 ## 📝 Notes

-- All ideas should fit the existing lore about white powder, bears, infection, and the mysterious nature of the outbreak
+- All ideas should fit the existing lore about the mysterious white powdery substance, evolving bears, infection, and the mysterious nature of the outbreak
-- Consider the day progression system (Days 2, 4, 8, 13, 20, 25+)
+- Consider the day progression system (Days 2, 4, 8, 13, 20, 25+) with potential 100-day endgame
+- Bears evolve over time - this explains variants and should be incorporated into new bear ideas
+- The powder is a "mysterious white powdery substance" - keep it mysterious, don't explicitly name what it is
+- Journal is gameplay-only (codex system) - no lore needed for it
 - Maintain the atmospheric tone: mysterious, unsettling, with hints of something greater controlling events
 - The "counting" and "memory" themes from late lore should be incorporated where possible
 - Ideas should enhance the survival horror/apocalypse feel
+- The addiction metaphor (snow tiers, progressive effects) should be maintained